algolia/actions/README.md

   and open new ones, or rebase the PRs and force push.
 - Skipped job will always be displayed in the GitHub UI.
 The only way to make them completely silent is to somehow configure the workflow to not trigger.
+- If you define a workflow on `push`, it will be displayed in the PR checks.
+If you also define the same workflow on `pull_request`, you will have it twice for local branches.
+You can try to hack your way with conditionally running the job for forks, but the ignored jobs will still be displayed in the UI.

 ## Triggers